How to Deal When Someone Criticizes Your Parenting Style

 Is it important for parents to have a “parenting community”?

 Support goes a long way in parenting.
-It’s too easy to question yourself over and over.
-And because we’re each so emotionally involved it’s sometimes hard to see some experiences past our own filter.
+Without a network of like-minded parents who understand your positive parenting approach, it’s too easy to question yourself over and over.
+And because we’re each so emotionally involved it’s sometimes hard to see some experiences past our own filters.

 Your first and best partner in parenting is your spouse or co-parent.
 Someone who has a vested interest in your child.
 When you have a unified front, you not only handle the job of parenting with consistency, but you can help each other through your weak spots, and tag-team when you’ve maxed out your patience.

-Friends and family can also be a good sounding board, borrowing from their own experiences and fresh perspectives.
+Friends and family can also be good sounding boards.
 It’s important, however, to recognize that each child is unique as are the dynamics of your relationship with them.
 It can be very useful to hear what worked for someone else, but be sure to recognize the different factors in play and adapt or even disregard their advice if necessary to meet the needs of your child.

 Confidence in your parenting can come only from you, your parenting partnership, and your relationship with your child.